 Below are our projected Team Defensive Fantasy Points (based on ESPN Standard Scoring) for Week 3 of the 2017 NFL Season.
 These projections are from a model that takes into account a number of variables including team and player offensive and defensive metrics, situational factors in the game (such as, indoors or outdoors, divisional game, days of rest, and more), and lastly overall team rating measured by statistics such as our Elo Ratings.
 Continue reading Team Defense Projections – Week 3

 Below are our projected fantasy points for starting Quarterbacks in Week 3 of 2017.
 Note that QBs who have yet to play 7 games, or are not expected to play, are not included in our predictions.

 Fantasy Points Above Expectation (FPAE) is a metric we created to better capture how much fantasy production each team is giving up.
 FPAE measures how many fantasy points a team gives up to a certain position, relative to what they were expected to give up.
-For example, Miami’s FPAE against QBs in 2016 was 6.1, meaning that they gave up an average of 6.1 points more than expected to QBs.
+For example, if New Orleans’s FPAE against QBs is 5.0, that means they have given up an average of 5.0 points more than expected to QBs.
 In this context, “expected” is referring to their opponents’ average fantasy points.
-As a further example, let’s say Sam Bradford is averaging 15 fantasy points going into a Week 6 game against Detroit, and he scores 22 points in that game.
-Detroit would get a +7 FPAE vs. QBs for Week 6, since Bradford scored 7 points more than his average.
-Detroit’s +7 FPAE for Week 6 would be combined with their QB FPAE values from Weeks 1-5 to get their average QB FPAE.
-This process is repeated for each team against each position to calculate our FPAE values.
-Negative FPAE values indicate that a team is holding players they face below their average production.
+We give a full explanation of FPAE here.
+FPAE values against each position group for Week 3 of 2017 are shown below.
+These values were calculated using each team’s last 7 games (PPR scoring).